 Doña Ana Community College is a public, state school in an urban setting in Las Cruces, New Mexico.
-Doña Ana Community College was founded in 1973 and now enrolls around 8,891 students a year, including 8,891 undergrads.
-Doña Ana Community College offers housing for students.
+Doña Ana Community College was founded in 1973 and now enrolls around 8,891 students per year year, which includes 8,891 undergraduates.
+Doña Ana Community College provides on-campus housing for students.
+Most students live in off campus housing.

-There are many ways for students to get involved at Doña Ana Community College!
 Love music or performing?
-Join a campus band, sing in a chorus, or perform with one of Doña Ana Community College's theater groups.
+At Doña Ana Community College you can join a campus band, sing in a chorus, or perform with one of the school's theater groups.

-Interested in journalism or communications?
+Are you interested in journalism and communications?
 Doña Ana Community College students can write for the campus newspaper, host a radio show or be a producer for the student-run television channel.

 Planning to play sports?
 Doña Ana Community College has many options for athletes.
 See them all and learn more about life at Doña Ana Community College on the Student Life page.

-Let's take a closer look at all of these areas to get a better sense of what Doña Ana Community College offers and if it sounds like a good fit for you.
+Let's take a look at these areas to get a better idea of what Doña Ana Community College offers and if the school might be the right college for you.

-About 85% of students who start at Doña Ana Community College return the next year.
+Around 85% of students who start at Doña Ana Community College come back for their second year of college.
 The average six-year graduation rate for U.S. colleges and universities is 61% for public schools, and 67% for private, non-profit schools.

 Cost is another important factor when choose a college.
 Some colleges may have high tuition, but do a better job at meeting students' financial need.